Washington STEM: Advocacy Season 2023

 Career Connect Northeast

 Career Connect Northeast is working to transform and expand STEM education opportunities for all youth in the region.
 Their goal is to reduce the STEM skills gap and grow Washington’s economy.
-Visit them online for more information.
+Check out the STEM news in their region.

 Career Connect Southwest